Helo Study

 A typical helicopter has three flight control:

-• The cyclic is used to control the main rotor in order to change the
+• The cyclic is used to control the main rotor in order to change the helicopter's direction of movement.
+In a hover, the cyclic controls the movement of the helicopter forward, back, and laterally

 helicopter_controls_300.png